 Better than previous Server 2003, Windows Server 2008 has new Shrink Volume and Extend Volume functions in Disk Management to help adjust partition size without losing data (in most cases).
 Therefore, when system C: drive is running out of space, many people try to extend C drive.
 After shrinking a partition successfully, they found that they cannot merge Unallocated space to C drive in Server 2008 Disk Management.
 In this article, I’ll explain the reason and show you how to move and add Unallocated space to C drive in Windows Server 2008 R2 without losing data.

 Merge Unallocated space in Server 2008 Disk Management

 If you got Unallocated space by shrinking partition in Disk Management, if you don’t want to use third party software, you can only merge Unallocated space back to the partition.
 Disk Management can only merge Unallocated space to the contiguous partition on the left.

 How to merge adjacent Unallocated space to C drive in Server 2008 (r2) Disk Management:

-1. Press Windows and R key to launch Run, type “diskmgmt.msc” to open Disk Management.
+1. Press Windows and R keys together to launch Run, type “diskmgmt.msc” to open Disk Management.

-4. The unallocated space will be added automatically, simply press Next.
+4. The unallocated space will be selected automatically, simply press Next.

 5. Press Finish to execute.